wiktor-k/paperboy/README.md

 ## Building

-The application can be build for both AMD64 and AArch64/ARM64 architectures using [Docker BuildKit](https://docs.docker.com/develop/develop-images/build_enhancements/).
+The application can be built for both AMD64 and AArch64/ARM64 architectures using [Docker BuildKit](https://docs.docker.com/develop/develop-images/build_enhancements/).